-If you or an employee drives on behalf of a company, they must be subject to DVLA checks.
+A DVLA check is an essential background check if you employ anyone who drives on behalf of your company.
 This also includes third parties who have access to a company vehicle, and employees who drive their own vehicle for work-related tasks.

 What is a DVLA check?